-we get from Lemma $4$ a deterministic code $(\mathcal{U}_{{\bf x}}, \mathcal{V}_{{\bf y}})$ with some $R$ satisfying (\ref{eqn:ProofThm3-14}), (\ref{eqn:ProofThm3-12}) and (\ref{eqn:ProofThm3-13}).
+we get from Lemma 2 a deterministic code $(\mathcal{U}_{{\bf x}}, \mathcal{V}_{{\bf y}})$ satisfying (\ref{eqn:ProofThm3-12}), (\ref{eqn:ProofThm3-13}) and (\ref{eqn:ProofThm3-14}) with rate $R$.
 Combining this code with the decoding algorithm from Lemma 1, we obtain a deterministic code decoded into a list of size $L$.
 Lastly, we show that for every ${\bf s} \in \mathcal{S}^n$, $\bar{e}_L({\bf s})$ approaches zero exponentially fast.

 First, we note that it suffices to prove that for all $(i, j) \in \mathcal{A}_{\epsilon}({\bf s}) \cap [\mathcal{B}_{\epsilon}({\bf s}) \times \mathcal{C}_{\epsilon}({\bf s})],\ e_{L}(i,j, {\bf s})$ approaches zero exponentially fast, because by (\ref{eqn:ProofThm3-12}) and (\ref{eqn:ProofThm3-13}),